 The consonants in Valentine add dynamic but controlled energy to the name's main impression.
 They give a sense of clear direction, a carefully guided force, and a feeling of purpose.
 They convey efficiency, courage, and effort, and emanate dignity and moral strength.
 The consonants lend a creative and original pioneering spirit.

 Possible undesirable effects:

 This name might feel somewhat aggressive and unreceptive, which could affect overly sensitive people.
 Others will feel it lacks focus and discipline, even seems flighty and unstable.

-(Although I wasn’t using the report to analyze Valentine for business or career, I found the vocations it listed interesting.
+(Although I wasn’t using the reading to analyze Valentine for business or career, I found the vocations it listed interesting.
 Not sure about Valentine Auto Parts…;-). but the others seem to fit the “feeling” of the word pretty well.)

 Writing/Poetry, Media/Communication, Counseling/Therapy, Music/Dance/Acting, Advertising, Retail, Education, Travel, Environment/Recycling, Visual Arts/Photography, Art/Antiques, Public Relations/Marketing, Architecture, Mechanical/Automotive.

 I can’t say I’m on board with spending $20 billion dollars on romance merchandise – but true love is priceless and always worth the effort.